MMC Benefits Handbook

-- your qualifying child under age 13 who lives with you for more than half the year, if you claim your child as a dependent on your tax return
+- your qualifying child up to age 12 (i.e., until the child's 13th birthday) who lives with you for more than half the year, if you claim your child as a dependent on your tax return

 - a dependent of any age, like a parent, grandparent, brother or sister, who is physically or mentally not able to provide self-care, who lives with you for more than half the year, and whom you claim as a dependent on your tax return (or whom you could claim, except that:

 - he or she received gross income above the IRS limitation,